 Many people I’ve worked with have contemplated switching to a standing desk, which can partially solve the issue of the physiological problems of sitting, and yet it doesn’t really get the body moving and can contribute to other concerns.

-I have long encouraged my clients and friends to give their bodies and their brains a number of short breaks from the screens and DO something.
-Walk the long way to the coffee pot, the water cooler and then the bathroom.
+I have long encouraged my clients and friends to give their bodies and their brains a number of short breaks from the screens and DO something. he said Walk the long way to the coffee pot, the water cooler and then the bathroom.